 |Restricted gases||Restricted Hazardous Gases Authorization form||One week after all the required engineering controls for the gas requested are in place|

-NOTE: You MUST submit an amendment to the research application if any part of the research protocol changes such as the:
+NOTE: You MUST submit an amendment to the IBC Application if any part of the research protocol changes such as the:

 |60 – 90 days|